erixweb/recordem-ho/src/pages/articles/venjanca-catalana/en.md

 ---
 ## What happened before the revenge?

 After the _War of Sicilia_, **Roger de Flor founded the Great Catalan Company** in 1303.
-The Great Catalan Company was a group of mercenaries **which where mainly part of the catalan army (Almogàvers) and fighters of the War of Sicily**.
+The Great Catalan Company was a group of mercenaries **which were mainly part of the catalan army (Almogàvers) and fighters of the War of Sicily**.

 The Great Company, **was contracted by the emperor of the Eastern Roman Empire**, Andrònic II, with the goal of kicking out the Turks from the region.